SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/index.rst

    General view of the |swh| mirroring architecture.

+..
+Note:: This general view is very simplified and does not show all the
+          services involved in hosting and operating a mirror.

 See the :ref:`planning-a-mirror` for a complete description of the requirements to host a mirror.

+..
+Note:: Hosting a complete mirror is a complex task, involving the deployment
+          of dozens of inter related (micro-)services.
+It should be planned and operated carefully, using state-of-art ops practices (cloud-based, or using container orchestration tools on an elastic execution platform like kubernetes_, `docker swarm`_, or using tools like Ansible_ or `Salt Stack`_).

+..
+Important:: It is **strongly** recommended to start with a simple `docker
+          swarm`_ based deployment (this can be done on a single machine) as described in :ref:`mirror_deploy`.

 Mirroring the Graph Storage